6ce/NexusMods-Username-Sniper/README.md

 # Usage

-Once it's running, every one & a half second, it'll tell you whether a username is invalid or valid, usernames are gotten from "usernames.txt" file automatically once inputted.
+Once it's running, every one & a half second, it'll tell you whether each username inside the "usernames.txt" file is invalid or valid

 # Setup
 1. Install python if you haven't already (https://www.python.org/)